 President of the Massachusetts Statewide Black Clergy for Unity

 The renowned author of the compelling book “You Too Can Be Delivered” is a graduate of the Boston Latin School.
 After high school he completed an undergraduate degree in Business Management, continuing on to obtain a Master of Education degree in counseling/psychology from Cambridge College and an another Master’s in Urban Ministry from Gordon Conwell Theological Seminary.
 He has an honorary doctorate as well.

-He and his wife Luella have been married for 32 years and have three adult children and two grandsons.
+He and his wife Luella have been married for 34 years and have three adult children and three grandsons.